waagsociety/amsterdam-sounds-kit/README.md

 +---------+     | IO1            | <-+
                 |                |   |
                 | 6              | <-+
+                | Ant.           | <------------------------
                 +----------------+

 </pre>
 </code>

 **N.B.**
-For getting the LoRa communication running make sure to also connect pin 6 and I01 since this is used by LMIC library to control the radio module.
+* For getting the LoRa communication running make sure to also connect pin 6 and I01 since this is used by LMIC library to control the radio module.
+* A solid wire can be use as an antenna.
+[Look up](https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module/antenna-options) which length is needed for which LoRa frequency.

 ## Code installation